Each has a different history and character and an amazing range of imaginative merchandise.

 Explore and discover the exciting range of products in the two themed areas of this children’s shop, Knights, Prisoners & Punishment, Kings, Queens and Princesses.
 With product ranging from dress-up outfits and t-shirts to themed souvenirs and books.
 Each area of this vaulted gallery shop is beautifully themed with hand painted illustrations, light projections and visitor can even be turned into a noble knight or crowned a princess with the interactive screens.

 Here you’ll find guidebooks and a host of souvenirs inspired by our splendid Yeoman Warders or ‘Beefeaters’.
-(There are over 60 varieties of traditional British sweets too)

 Visit our other palace shops